-"The Rohillas, the Jauts, the Nabob of the Deccan, the Nabob of Oude, and the Mysore Chief, have each in their turn kept the Mahrattas in action, and we wish them still to be able to do it: it is, therefore, with great concern we see the war continuing with Hyder Naigue, and a probability of a rupture with Sujah Dowlah and Nizam Ali.
-In such wars we have every thing to lose and nothing to gain; for supposing our operations be attended with the utmost success, and our enemies reduced to our mercy, we can only wish to see them restored to the condition from which they set out; that is, to such a degree of force and independence as may enable them still to keep up the contest with the Mahrattas and with each other.
-It would give us, therefore, the greatest satisfaction, to hear that matters are accommodated, both at Bengal and on the coast: and in case such a happy event shall have taken place,

-"We shall not attempt to give positive directions for your conduct, which in such critical cases ought seldom to be done, and in which the situation of affairs may be varied by unforseen events at the very moment we are writing: but having given you, with as much precision as possible, a general view of the system by which we wish to see our affairs regulated, we must leave to you to improve to the utmost of your power every opportunity of drawing towards that point; and whenever you think yourselves obliged for our security, upon emergent occasions, to adopt measures of a contrary tendency, you are to give us very full reasons for such a deviation, and endeavour to return to the path we have marked out, as soon as circumstances will admit.
+"The Rohillas, the Jauts, the Nabob of the Deccan, the Nabob of "Oude, and the Mysore Chief, have each in their turn kept the Mahrattas "in action, and we wish them still to be able to do it: it is, therefore, "with great concern we see the war continuing with Hyder Naigue, and a probability of a rupture with Sujah Dowlah and Nizam Ali.
+In such "wars we have every thing to lose and nothing to gain; for supposing "our operations be attended with the utmost success, and our enemies "reduced to our mercy, we can only wish to see them restored to the condition from which they set out; that is, to such a degree of force and Mahrattas and with each other.
+It would give us, therefore, the greatest satisfaction, to hear that matters are accommodated, both at Bengal and on the coast: and in case such a happy event shall have taken place, "you will do your utmost to preserve tranquillity. " which in such critical cases ought seldom to be done, and in which the " situation of affairs may be varied by unforseen events at the very moment " we are writing: but having given you, with as much precision as possible, " a general view of the system by which we wish to see our affairs regu-" lated, we must leave to you to improve to the utmost of your power every " opportunity of drawing towards that point; and whenever you think " yourselves obliged for our security, upon emergent occasions, to adopt " measures of a contrary tendency, you are to give us very full reasons for " such a deviation, and endeavour to return to the path we have marked " out, as soon as circumstances will admit.